Shailene Woodley: Personal life

-In 2018, Woodley confirmed she was dating Australian-Fijian rugby union player Ben Volavola.
-In an interview with The Hollywood Reporter, she said: "I fall in love with human beings based on who they are, not based on what they do or what sex they are".
-In April 2020, the relationship with Volavola reportedly ended.
+In an interview with The Hollywood Reporter, Woodley said: "I fall in love with human beings based on who they are, not based on what they do or what sex they are".
+In 2018, she confirmed she was dating Australian-Fijian rugby union player Ben Volavola.
+In April 2020, Woodley's relationship with Volavola reportedly ended.

 Woodley was reported to be in a relationship with NFL quarterback Aaron Rodgers in 2020.
 In February 2021, Rodgers referred to his "fiancée" during his acceptance speech for the league's MVP award at the NFL Honors ceremony, confirming that he was engaged, but not to whom.
 Woodley confirmed she was engaged to Rodgers in a February 22, 2021 appearance on The Tonight Show Starring Jimmy Fallon.
 In February 2022, it was reported that Woodley and Rodgers had ended their engagement.

+Woodley and actor Lucas Bravo dated and broke up in 2025.